ocastilloreyes/petgem/DESCRIPTION.rst

-petgem
+PETGEM
 ======

-petgem is a parallel python code for 3D Controlled-Source Electromagnetic Method (3D CSEM) in geophysics using edge finite elements (Nedelec finite elements).
+PETGEM is a parallel python code for 3D Controlled-Source Electromagnetic Method (3D CSEM) in geophysics using edge finite elements (Nedelec finite elements).